divonlan/genozip/docs/dual-coordinates-vcf.rst

-*CHROM*     The value of the CHROM field in the *Primary VCF* *POS*       The value of the POS field in the *Primary VCF* *REF*       The value of the REF field in the *Primary VCF* *STRAND*    "-" if Laft's ALT alleles should be reverse-complemented before any changes to REF and ALT, "+" if not *ALTRULE*   One of: Y or N: determines how to calculate ALT
+*CHROM*     The value of the CHROM field in the *Primary VCF* *POS*       The value of the POS field in the *Primary VCF* *REF*       The value of the REF field in the *Primary VCF* *STRAND*    "-" if Luft's ALT alleles should be reverse-complemented before any changes to REF and ALT, "+" if not *ALTRULE*   One of: Y or N: determines how to calculate ALT
             Y: if *REF* equals to OREF, then ALT=OALT if *REF* is equal to one of the alleles in the OALT, then ALT=OALT with that allele replaced by OREF